panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

     plane that are also forwarding the data flows.
 This requires a mechanism to intercept signaling packets while they are forwarded in the same manner (especially along the same path) as data packets.
-One reason for the non-deployment of NSIS is the usage of the IPv4 and IPv6 Router Alert Option (RAO) to allow for an efficient interception of those path-coupled signaling messages:
+NSIS uses
-    This option requires router implementations to correctly understand and implement the handling of RAOs, e.g., to only process packet with RAOs of interest and to leave packets with irrelevant RAOs in the fast forwarding processing path (a
+    the IPv4 and IPv6 Router Alert Option (RAO) to allow for interception of those path-coupled signaling messages, and this technique requires router implementations to correctly understand and implement the handling of RAOs, e.g., to only process packet with RAOs of interest and to leave packets with irrelevant RAOs in the fast forwarding processing path (a